 Family Dinner: Time to make travel memories

-Family Dinner Is One Way To Make Travel Memories
+Family Dinner A Way To Make Travel Memories

 No electronics at the dinner table.
 Why?

 Family Dinner is a time for sharing, reconnecting and bonding.

 The research is firm that eating dinner with your kids adds LOTS of benefits to their lives.